schiefen12/fireseg_research/README.md

 ### Requirements

-Required packages are listed in the 'requirements.txt' file.
+Required packages are listed in the `requirements.txt` file.

 ### Download dataset